Ron Hines DVM PhD

 Your Dog And Cat’s Pulse & Heart Rate

 Your dog and cat’s pulse rate is dependent upon the rate and strength with which its heart is beating.
 The special muscle (cardiac muscle) that makes up your pet’s heart doesn’t contract or beat the way ordinary muscle does.
-Instead, a system of nerves extend through the walls of its four heart chambers firing timed electrical impulses that originate from a group of specialized cells in in the upper right corner of your pet’s heart (the sino-atrial or SA node).
+Instead, a system of nerves extends through the walls of its four heart chambers firing timed electrical impulses that originate from a group of specialized cells in in the upper-right corner of your pet’s heart (the sinoatrial or SA node).

-A second node, the atrioventricular node (AV node) conveys the electrical impulse to the two, more muscular, lower heart chambers ( the ventricles ).
-The time during which you pet’s heart is contracting is called systole.
+A second node, the atrioventricular node (AV node) conveys the electrical impulse to the two, more muscular, lower heart chambers (the ventricles).
+The time during which your pet’s heart is contracting is called systole.
 The time it is relaxed is called diastole.

 Reasons Your Cat Or Dog’s Heart Might Be Beating Faster Than Normal (=Tachycardia):

 Whenever the sympathetic nerves that connect your pet’s heart to its spinal cord predominate in activity over the vagus nerve, the pet’s heart beat and cardiac function increase.
 The chemical that is released to cause this change in the SA node’s firing rate is norepinephrine (noradrenaline).
 Calcium plays an important role in this process as well.